SAP-samples/event-driven-integrations-codejam/exercises/02-cloudevents/README.md

 # Exercise 02 - CloudEvents specification

-The payload of an event can be anything....
+The payload of an event can be anything...
 It can be plain text, XML, JSON, or even binary format.
 Fortunately, there is a specification we can use to describe the event data.
-In this exercise, we will focus on what the [CloudEvents specification](https://github.com/CloudEvents/spec) is, the .
+In this exercise, we will focus on what the [CloudEvents specification](https://github.com/CloudEvents/spec) is, the structure of a CloudEvent message and we will manually create one.
 Finally, we will touch on how this specification has been adopted by different SAP products to describe the events produced by the systems.

 <p align = "center">
     <img alt="CloudEvents logo" src="assets/CloudEvents-logo.png" width="50%"/><br/>